freitzzz/flutter-web-cd-travis-ghpages/README.md

 Travis already provides support to deploy to Github Pages, using the [`deploy`](https://docs.travis-ci.com/user/deployment/pages/) job, and we only need to configure it for our workflow.
 The essential configuration is the following:

 - `provider` in deploy job as `pages`.
 By doing so, Travis will recognize that a deploy in Github Pages needs to be done.
-- `skip_cleanup` must be true, or else Travis will delete all files created in the build, which prevents to deploy of the static files generated in the application build.
+- `skip_cleanup` must be true, or else Travis will delete all files created in the build, which prevents the deploy of the static files generated in the application build.
 - `github_token` a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with read and write permissions of the repository which will serve the Github Pages static files.
 Once you obtain the token, define it as an environment variable in Travis pipeline settings.
 - `keep_history` decides to keep the history of the branch in which the files will be pushed to (if set to true, history is kept, otherwise Travis performs a force push).
 - `local_dir` the relative path from the pipeline build workspace to the directory in which the static files to be deployed are located.